mokuda2/senioryearreflection/_posts/2023-03-11-web-scraping-part-1.md

 pokemon_df
 ```

+The data frame should look something like the following:

+![Figure]

 Finally, we'll save the data frame to a CSV file.
 This will help us have to run this code only once and not have to worry about rerunning the list comprehensions.

 ```